Print this page

 About Us

 Established in 2013 and positioned in the nation’s capital, the N&MRC is a national research hub with wide and deep connections across disciplines, industries, academic and public institutions.
-Through its Category 1 grants and industry focused research, the Centre’s work is being used to inform government policy in the areas of media regulation, public interest journalism, and social media use in politics, Indigenous affairs and mental health.
+The Centre conducts foundational and applied research for the media, government and non-government sectors, and its work informs government policy in the areas of media regulation, misinformation, Indigenous affairs and public health.

 The N&MRC is globally recognised as the home of the only longitudinal study of digital news consumption trends in Australia, through its Digital News Report: Australia.